5 Internet Tips Every Direct Sales Consultant Should Implement

-If you’re starting a new direct sales business and feeling overwhelmed with web 2.0, you’re not alone.
-You’re already busy setting up your business and now you’ve got to think about having an online presence too.
+You’re not alone if you’re starting a new direct sales business and feeling overwhelmed with Web 2.0.
+You’re already busy setting up your business, and now you’ve got to think about having an online presence, too.
 Where do you start, right?
-I can relate because I was trying to implement everything at once and felt so burnt out.
-To be successful, you don’t need to do everything i.e. pay per click, article marketing, video marketing, social media, and so forth.
-You can always add on.
-Keep it simple and implement a few things.
+I can relate because I was trying to implement everything immediately and felt so burnt out.
+To succeed, you don’t need to do everything, i.e., pay-per-click, article marketing, video marketing, social media, etc. You can always add on.
+Please keep it simple and implement a few things.

-Keep your focus on mastering a few things like setting up a blog or web site.
-It’s better to be an expert on a few topics rather than being a generalist and doing everything with mediocrity.
+Keep your focus on mastering a few things, like setting up a blog or website.
+It’s better to be an expert on a few topics rather than a generalist and do everything with mediocrity.

-Here are 5 tips to have an online presence:
+Here are five tips to have an online presence:

 Set up a Blog

 There’s a ton of online resources on blogging.
-Whether to choose WordPress or Blogger, why blogs increase more traffic then a static web site, and so much more.
-You will find more info than I could offer in this short post.
-However, here are three tips: narrow your topic to a few “niche” ones or on topics that you have a lot of knowledge in.
+Whether to choose WordPress or Blogger, why blogs increase traffic than a static website, and so much more, you will find more info than I could offer in this short post.
+However, here are three tips: narrow your topic to a few “niche” ones or on issues you have a lot of knowledge.
 You cannot be an expert and cover everything!
 Concentrate on writing great content and continue learning copy/ad writing.
-Plan on adding at least 2-3 posts a week to beef up the content of your blog.
-Until you have enough content, some blog search engines like BlogCatalog won’t accept your blog submission.
-Some excellent blogs to check out are: Copyblogger, Problogger.net, and Dailyblogtips.
-Commenting on other blogs in your niche market is a really good way to build rapport with other bloggers and learn from them too.
+Add 2-3 weekly posts to beef up your blog’s content.
+Until you have enough content, blog search engines like BlogCatalog won’t accept your blog submission.
+Some excellent blogs to check out are Copyblogger, Problogger.net, and Dailyblogtips.
+Commenting on other blogs in your niche market is a perfect way to build rapport with other bloggers and learn from them.

-Content is king and so is syndication!
-The importance of syndicating your blog will increase your search engine rankings and create more visibility for your blog.
-If you’re not indexed by search engines i.e. Google, Yahoo, RSS directories, or blog search engines then you’re not being found by your prospects, customers, and potential business partners that are looking to join your business.
+Content is king, and so is syndication!
+The importance of syndicating your blog will increase your search engine rankings and increase your blog’s visibility.
+Suppose you’re not indexed by search engines, i.e., Google, Yahoo, RSS directories, or blog search engines.
+In that case, you’re not being found by your prospects, customers, and potential business partners looking to join your business.

-Tip: think keywords and search words or phrases whenever you’re writing but don’t fill every single line with keywords either.
+Tip: think of keywords and search words or phrases whenever you write, but don’t fill every line with keywords.
 Balancing strong keywords and writing in a way that’s engaging to your audience.
-Don’t write just to fill up space.
+Don’t write to fill up space.

-If you do a search for social networks, your head will spin because there are so many.
-Invest in building genuine relationships on Facebook, Twitter or LinkedIn.
-Facebook to me is more friend-ish and Twitter can get you spammed by a ton of peeps promoting their business opportunities and products.
-I’m becoming a huge of LinkedIn and the potential of LinkedIn’s groups.
-Sometimes smaller niche social networks will give you greater visibility in reaching a more targeted audience.
+If you search for social networks, your head will spin because there are so many.
+Invest in building genuine relationships on Facebook, Twitter, or LinkedIn.
+Facebook, to me, is more friend-ish, and Twitter can get you spammed by many people promoting their business opportunities and products.
+I’m becoming huge of LinkedIn and the potential of LinkedIn’s groups.
+Sometimes, smaller niche social networks will give you greater visibility in reaching a more targeted audience.

-Tip: Don’t get sucked into socializing because it will be counter productive.
-You can be productive and socialize by keeping it to 30 minutes a day on social networks.
+Tip: Don’t get sucked into socializing because it will be counterproductive.
+You can be productive and mix by keeping it to 30 minutes a day on social networks.
 With Twitter, focus on Retweeting if you find something valuable and use @reply to engage with your followers and start having conversations.
-Do NOT spam your followers or constantly promote your products or business opportunity.
+Do NOT spam your followers or constantly promote your products or business opportunities.

 Niche Social Networks

 Niche social networks can be a great resource to meet people in your niche market.
-Ning offers thousands of groups and LinkedIn is excellent and has huge potential.
+Ning offers thousands of groups, and LinkedIn is excellent and has enormous potential.
 There are forums for direct sales and network marketing entrepreneurs.
-Groups are also a good place to meet people that are selling similar products or share similar interests.
-For example, WAHM forum has thousands of members that are in direct sales and network marketing.
-If you’re in the clothing or fashion business, you might check out Stylehive, which has a community, tags, and group for like-minded people.
+Groups are also a perfect place to meet people selling similar products or sharing similar interests.
+For example, the WAHM forum has thousands of members in direct sales and network marketing.
+If you’re in the clothing or fashion business, you might check out Stylehive, which has a community, tags, and groups for like-minded people.
 Social bookmarking sites are underutilized and quite effective!